Carran, Allan Keith (Keith) Interview

 Yes.
 It was obviously very dear to you, this river, because it always used to come up in your conversation that when you were young you used to go there.

-At that time in Taumarunui ,the area was surrounded by thick bush, and Waimiha was one of the outlying little townships.
+At that time in Taumarunui, the area was surrounded by thick bush, and Waimiha was one of the outlying little townships.
 It was a sawmilling town; there was a sawmill and maybe ten or so houses.
-And that was on a river called the Waimiha, strangely enough, which fed into the Ongarue River and turned [in]to the Wanganui River.
-And my father and his friends used to fish this by floating down on tractor inner tubes.
+And that was on a river called the Waimiha, strangely enough, which fed into the Ongarue River and turned [in]to the Whanganui River, and my father and his friends used to fish this by floating down on tractor inner tubes.
 And the technique they used was … well, by today’s standards fairly brutal … in that they used wetas.
-And I was actually the weta boy, and I had to go and prise open old manuka and get out wetas and put them in matchboxes so that Dad and his friends could stick them onto trip double hooks that were used.
-And yes, they caught a lot of fish floating down through the bush … through the thick bush.
-You couldn’t cast or anything, because the bush was overhanging; so floating down on tubes was how it was fished.
+And I was actually the weta boy – I had to go and [chuckle] prise open old manuka and get out wetas and put them in matchboxes so that Dad and his friends could stick them onto double hooks that were used.
+And yes, they caught a lot of fish floating down through the thick bush.
+You couldn’t cast or anything, because the bush was overhanging; so floating down on a tube was how it was fished.
 And it was quite common to come home at night with a sugar sack full of trout.
 Again, the trout were all taken in those days because as I mentioned, we weren’t all that well off; and trout was a valuable source of income … of food … for the family, and was often exchanged with other people for venison or pork or something that other sportsmen had caught.
-An exchange of venison and so forth was quite common.
+The exchange of venison and so forth was quite common.
 We had a lot of venison at home, and Dad didn’t actually shoot venison but later on my brother, Colin, became quite a hunter; and he earned a lot of money to go to university by shooting deer and so on.

 I did all my schooling in Taumarunui; went to Taumarunui High School where I got School C [Certificate] and UE, [University Entrance] and then set off to Auckland University.
 I was there for two or three years, and during that time I qualified with a Bachelor of Commerce degree, and also qualified as a Member of the Institute of Chartered Secretaries, and an Associate of the New Zealand Society of Accountants, which was the start of my career.